 How Much Does Morphine Cost On The Street?

 Morphine is a strong opioid that is illegal to obtain without a doctor’s prescription.
-The cost of morphine on the street varies depending on dosage, location, and available supply.
+In 2025, the cost of morphine on the street varies depending on dosage, location, and available supply, but can cost as much as $30 per pill.

 How Much Does A Tablet Of Morphine Cost On The Street?